spsforks/QB64-Wiki/Variable.md

 [STATIC](STATIC) sub-procedure values keep their value after the sub-procedure is exited.
 They will hold an empty value when first used.

-Variables are used to hold program data information that is attained through the program flow, either by user input, calculations or by other ways of communicaton (as with I/O, memory, TCP/IP or files).
+Variables are used to hold program data information that is attained through the program flow, either by user input, calculations or by other ways of communication (as with I/O, memory, TCP/IP or files).

 Assignment of variable values can be done using the = assignment symbol (variable1.number = 500, for example).